Rights of Employees

 Generally, commissions are payments that are based on your own sales or productivity, although for some sales managers or other executives they also can be based on the sales or productivity of the employees who report to you.
-Our employment lawyers experienced at handling cases involving commissions.Calculating Commissions
+Our lawyers experienced at handling cases involving commission disputes.Calculating Commissions

-Commissions are typically calculated using a formula.
+Commissions typically are calculated using a formula.
 While the formula can be a simple as a percentage of your total sales, some commission plans can be complicated and confusing.
-They can factor in profit margins, costs of goods, sales volumes and a variety of other factors.
+They can factor in profit margins, costs of goods, sales volumes, and a variety of other factors.
 In fact, some commission plans seem to arbitrarily set different formulas for different sales.

 Whatever formula your employer uses, it is important that you understand how your commissions are supposed to be calculated so you can confirm that you are being paid properly.When Are Commissions Earned?

 There are many possible times at which an employee can earn their commissions.
 For example, in some jobs, commissions are earned when the sale is booked or when the sale is closed.
 In others, the commission is not considered earned until the customer actually pays for the good or service it is purchasing.When Are You Paid Your Commissions?

 The timing of payment of commissions to employees also can vary greatly.
 For instance, companies might calculate and pay commissions monthly, quarterly, or annually.
 Obviously, this can have a substantial impact on your cash flow, especially if your base salary or draw is relatively low.

 Another important factor is how long you will continue to receive commissions for a particular customer or a particular sale.
 For example, if you bring in a new customer, depending on your agreement, in the future you might receive commissions only on additional the sales that you make to the customer, or you could receive commissions on all of the business that comes in from that customer.
 Likewise, you may or may not be entitled to commissions if the customer renews the order or subscription you initially sold to it.